Luca Urlando: 2022 NCAA Championships

 Urlando split a 1:30.58 for the second leg of the 4×200 yard freestyle relay at the 2022 NCAA Championships on day one, helping place second in 6:05.59.
 On the second day, he swam a personal best time of 1:40.65 in the morning prelims heats of the 200 yard individual relay, qualifying for the evening final ranking seventh.
 In the final he placed third with a time of 1:39.22.
 He finished his day two events in the 4×50 yard freestyle relay, helping achieve an eleventh-place finish in 1:16.99 by splitting a 18.79 for the second leg of the relay.

 On day three, Urlando swam a personal best time of 44.24 seconds in the preliminary heats of the 100 yard butterfly to qualify for the evening final ranking third.
 He followed up his morning swim with a personal best time of 43.80 seconds in the final, placing second just 0.09 seconds behind first-place finisher Andrey Minakov and 0.10 seconds ahead of third-place finisher Youssef Ramadan.
-Later in the same session, Urlando broke the 100 yard backstroke NCAA, American, and US Open records of 43.49 seconds, set by Ryan Murphy in 2016, leading-off the 4×100 yard medley relay with a time of 43.35 seconds.
+Later in the same session, Urlando broke the 100 yard backstroke NCAA, American, and US Open records of 43.49 seconds, set by Ryan Murphy as a junior (third year in the NCAA) in 2016, leading-off the 4×100 yard medley relay with a time of 43.35 seconds.
 The relay placed twelfth overall in the finals.
 With his time of 43.80 seconds in the 100 yard butterfly and 43.35 seconds for 100 yards of backstroke from the same session, he became the first person to swim both races faster than 44 seconds.

 In the prelims heats of the 200 yard butterfly on the morning of the fourth and final day, Urlando swam a 1:39.79 to qualify for the final ranking second.
 He placed second in the final with a personal best time of 1:38.82.
 To conclude the Championships, he placed eleventh as part of the 4×100 yard freestyle relay in 2:48.81, leading-off the relay with a 41.71.